Criminal Trial Overview

 Most states require that a jury in a criminal case be unanimous in finding a defendant "guilty" or "not guilty."
 In such states, if the jury fails to reach a unanimous verdict and finds itself at a standstill (a "hung" jury), the judge may declare a "mistrial," after which the case may be dismissed or the trial may start over again from the jury selection stage.

-There are many points in the trial process where failing to raise an objection can result in a loss of your rights.
-That's why it's important to have an experienced criminal defense lawyer at your side throughout the process, not just at trial.
-Even if you plan on using a court-appointed lawyer, it doesn't hurt to get a second opinion from an experienced criminal attorney or to have a team of lawyers representing you.
+At many points in a criminal trial, your lawyer's failure to raise an objection can result in a loss of your rights.
+That's one of the reasons why it's important to have an experienced attorney at your side throughout the process -- and not just at trial.
+Even if you plan on using court-appointed counsel, it doesn't hurt to get a second opinion.
+Contact a qualified criminal defense lawyer near you today.